cristianglezm/EvoGarden/README.md

     -   `src/hooks/useSimulation.ts`: **Simulation Manager.** A custom hook that acts as a bridge to the simulation's Web Worker, managing its lifecycle and communication.
     -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and acts as a message broker between the main UI thread and the simulation logic.
 It's primary role is to host the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
     -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module, ensuring the simulation worker is never blocked.
-    -   `src/lib/simulationEngine.ts`: **The heart of the simulation.** This class contains the main simulation loop (`calculateNextTick`), all state management (the grid, actors), and orchestrates actor logic.
+    -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class acts as a high-level orchestrator for the simulation.
+Its main loop (`calculateNextTick`) coordinates the different managers and systems.
 It is instantiated and run exclusively within the web worker.
+    -   `src/lib/PopulationManager.ts`: **Ecosystem Balancing.** This class encapsulates all logic related to population control.
+It tracks population histories, manages cooldowns for spawning, and decides when to introduce new birds, eagles, or herbicide planes based on population trends.
+    -   `src/lib/AsyncFlowerFactory.ts`: **Asynchronous Genetics.** Manages all communication with the `flower.worker.ts`.
+It handles the queue of requested flowers, provides `FlowerSeed` placeholders to the engine, and returns fully-formed `Flower` objects once they have been computed by the WASM module.
+    -   `src/lib/EcosystemManager.ts`: **Global Rules.** A module that contains functions for system-wide behaviors that don't belong to a single actor, such as nutrient healing and insect reproduction.
     -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, etc.).
 These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
     -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.
     -   `src/lib/Quadtree.ts`: A generic Quadtree data structure for efficient 2D spatial queries.